 - Support program infrastructure development

-- Expand inclusivity: Continue to increase EPNO’s effectiveness in engaging with communities underrepresented in and underserved by EPNO and the City
+- Expand inclusivity: Continue to increase EPCO’s effectiveness in engaging with communities underrepresented in and underserved by EPCO and the City

 - Continue to support community activities through existing direct funding streams.